 After a few weeks spent building the first version of the AIO app on Dialogflow, it was clear that it was no longer a viable option, so the AKQA team decided to switch to Certainly.

 Furthermore, “AKQA was building the core technology for AIO on Certainly for around seven months.
 But that shouldn’t necessarily be an indicator of how long it takes to build a bot.
-This was a complex product with a huge amount of content and integrations”, says Peter Bruun.
+AIO healthcare chatbot was a complex product with a huge amount of content and integrations,” adds Peter Bruun.

 The AIO team plans to achieve several goals in the future:

-At the same time, AIO wants to improve the quality of conversations by making dialogues longer and friendlier.
+At the same time, AIO wants to improve the quality of conversations between their healthcare chatbot and customers by making dialogues longer and friendlier.

 Another goal is using NLU (also known as NLP) in the conversation.
 Right now, there is no option for a user to give his or her own input into AIO.

-AKQA is is a digital agency that specialises in creating digital services and products.
+AKQA is is a digital agency that specializes in creating digital services and products.
 It employs 2,100 staff globally.
 AKQA has offices in Europe, North America, South America, Central America, Asia.